Optiwing logo

 To recap, here are the steps again:

-• Start with broad search term (Seed keywords).
+• Start with broad search terms (Seed keywords).

 • Narrow this list down with include and exclude words.